 Welcome to our postgraduate education community at the College of Medicine and Health!
 We are delighted that you have chosen to join us and hope that you will make the most of all the opportunities available: on your programme, through the wider postgraduate academic community and through extracurricular activities.
 This is a great part of the world in which to live and work and a great university at which to study.
 Our postgraduate taught (PGT) students are a diverse group, and we are actively seeking to increase and celebrate that diversity.
 We have students of all ages, nationalities and professions.
 We have some full time students who will spend much of their time on our campuses in Exeter and Truro and other full time and part time students who will learn mainly from a distance.
 We hope you will enjoy getting to know your programme leads, module tutors and fellow students over the coming year and benefit from the richness of all those interactions.

-Of course, this year is like no other, with the Covid19 pandemic touching every part of our lives.
-I’m very proud of the way that our students and staff have risen to these challenges.
-We have spent the past six months investing substantially in our postgraduate programmes, planning for flexibility and resilience in our approach so that whatever the coming academic year brings we will still be delivering the high level of teaching that we always have - and in some areas our provision will be even better.
-Please be assured that the safety of all our students and staff is our first concern and we will be monitoring the latest government and sector guidance very closely.
-For the latest University of Exeter information please visit our Covid19 website.
+The Covid19 pandemic has touched every part of our lives in the last 18 months.
+Over that time period, we have invested substantially in our postgraduate programmes, planning for flexibility and resilience in our approach so that whatever the coming academic year brings we will still be delivering the high quality teaching that we always have.
+Please be assured that the safety of all our students and staff is our first concern and we monitor the latest government and sector guidance very closely.
+For the latest University of Exeter information on Covid19, please visit our Covid19 website.

 Finally, my role as Director of Postgraduate Education is to lead our portfolio of postgraduate taught degree programmes (e.g. Postgraduate Certificates, Postgraduate Diplomas and Masters) and our short courses.
 I always enjoy hearing directly from postgraduate students about their experiences and our Student Staff Liaison Committee is a key forum at which this happens and an important way in which we ensure the high quality of our programmes.
 You will soon meet your academic tutor, your programme director and module leads - but please also feel free to contact me about your postgraduate education.
 And, if you see me around, online or on campus, please do say hello and let me know how you’re getting on!
 Meanwhile, below is some information to get you started with your studies.